tgru/xbox-control-skill/README.md

 ## Examples

- - "Turn on the Xbox"
+ - "Power on the Xbox"
- - "Power off the Xbox"
+ - "Switch the Xbox off"

 ## Credits